jdede/inet-showcases/_docs/wireless/ieee802154/index.md

 some power statistics ? maybe compare to the case if it was done with wifi?
 </pre>

-V1

-Routes are set up according to a star topology, with the controller at the center:

-V2

 Routes are set up according to a star topology, with the controller at the center.
 This is achieved with the following configuration of `Ipv4NetworkConfigurator` defined in the `startopology.xml` file:

 <p>